ChrisRackauckas/VectorizedRoutines.jl/README.md

 repped = R.rep(v1,v2)
 ```

-The original Julia vectorized routines offered here does not need to be prefaced:
+The original Julia vectorized routines offered here do not need to be prefaced:

 ```julia
 xs = 1:26